Astroua/TurbuStat/CHANGE.rst

 Version 1.0 (unreleased)
 ------------------------
+* #100 - Fix plotting in PDF_Distance
+* #99 - Fixed moment array loading when a full path to the cube is given.
 * #98 - Removed scripts for the paper results from TurbuStat.
 Now available in a separate repo.
 * #96 - Fix error calculation in Delta Variance
 * #95 - remove double rounding and clean-up unused code in Bispectrum